Level Design 101 - Little Medusa

 Everyone hates the water level.
-It's just one of those tropes that crops up time and time again in video games.
+It's just one of those tropes that crop up time and time again in video games.
 Weather from oxygen limits or poor swimming ability, water levels are synonymous with broken controllers and rage quits.

 However, this trope highlights one of the core mechanics designers can use when creating a game, namely the stages, environments, or levels that characters find themselves in.
 More than just an array of platforms to move around on, levels can add to a game's narrative, provide their own unique challenges, and make players feel strong and accomplished.

 Fun is only one reason to play a video game, and every game has something to offer its players.
 Some fulfill the drive to be or feel powerful, by providing satisfying characters with awesome abilities or mechanics for leveling up and growing stronger.
-Other games seek to elicit a sense of mastery for the player, an entering into a state of flow where they are performing at their peak.
-Still other titles are meant as humorous escapes, full of colorful characters or dialogue.
+Other games seek to elicit a sense of mastery for the player, entering into a state of flow where they are performing at their peak.
+Still, other titles are meant as humorous escapes, full of colorful characters or dialogue.

 There are many ways to create these sentiments and feelings in the player, such as characterization, feedback mechanics, and, of course, level design.
 Levels can be created to evoke a range of emotions in the player.
-Consider the way lighting in Bioshock increases tension, or the placement of the challenging disappearing blocks in Mega Man that feel soooo good when you get past them.
+Consider the way lighting in Bioshock increases tension or the placement of the challenging disappearing blocks in Mega Man that feel soooo good when you get past them.

 With Little Medusa, while much of the art is charming, the levels themselves are meant to challenge the player and to confer a sense of mastery.
 The levels are designed around puzzles and the primary mechanics of moving petrified enemies around.
 Using a handful of elements in interesting combinations, some truly devilish levels can be created to put the player's skills to the test.